(Photo: Spring flowers growing near my windowsill.)

 It's officially spring!
 Living on an island when winter sometimes feels like it lasts a little too long, I can get a little impatient for spring.
-Here are 6 Easy Things You Can Do For Better Skin, Mind and Body to celebrate.
+Here are 6 Easy Things You Can Do For Better Skin, Mind and Body to welcome the season.

-Drink Green Tea – Green Tea comes from the Camellia sinensis plant and is high in antioxidants called catechins which help fight free radicals in your body to boost your immune system and help ward off illness.
+Drink Green Tea – Green Tea comes from the Camellia sinensis plant and is high in antioxidants called catechins which help fight free radicals in your body that boost your immune system and help ward off illness.
 For maximum flavor and potency, brew Green Tea fresh rather than buying a pre-made bottle in the grocery store.
 If the flavor of Green Tea isn’t your favorite, try adding a couple of fresh organic mint leaves.
 You could also add a little bit of honey.

 Add a Little Seaweed – About a year or so ago I started using kelp granules in my cooking (did I just see you make a "yuck" face"?)
 Here is a little background on kelp:

 - For sodium, The Dietary Guidelines for Americans recommends limiting sodium to less than 2,300 mg a day (less than ½ a teaspoon).
 The average American gets about 3,400 mg of sodium a day.
 In comparison a ½ teaspoon of kelp contains about 40 mg of sodium.
-You can read more about sodium guidelines in our diet from the Mayo Clinic under references below.
+You can read more about sodium guidelinest from the Mayo Clinic under references below.

 Plant a Little Love – For the past few winters I have done a little indoor planting so I can watch something green grow and bloom over the colder months.
 I love checking on my plants each morning to see if anything has sprouted or flowered.
 Now is a great time to check out some spring plants.
 Who doesn't love waking up to some gorgeous tulips?!

-Go outside - Spending time outside has been found to promote wellbeing in lots of different ways.
-Not only does it increase your Vitamin D levels, but it can also help with your sleep-wake cycle AKA circadian rhythm which helps control important body functions like the production of the hormone melatonin, energy levels and your digestive system.
+Go outside - Spending time outside encourages well being in lots of different ways.
+Not only does it increase your Vitamin D levels, it can also help with your sleep-wake cycle AKA circadian rhythm which helps control important body functions like the production of the hormone melatonin, energy levels and your digestive system.
 Going outside and feeling "grounded" and connected to nature can be especially important for people that experience anxiety or depression.
 You can check out this great article 13 Remarkable Health Benefits of Getting Outdoors by Julie Singh.